 The problem: We talk a lot about the distinction between shopping and buying.
 In a physical store, this is all about presentation—the sights, smells, and textures of the fresh section, neatly organized bottles of wine declaring their national heritage, endcaps of exciting products on promotion, and endless aisles of choices, presented in bottles, boxes, bags, cans, and containers.
 In-store shopping is as much about discovering new ideas and inspiring tasty new cooking opportunities as it is about merely stocking up.
 That’s hard for online grocery shopping to compete with.

-Imagine a store with 3,000 skus that are perfectly tailored to your tastes, and yours alone.
+The solution: Imagine a store with 3,000 skus that are perfectly tailored to your tastes, and yours alone.
 It would be easy—exhilarating even—to shop there.
 Every time you entered, you would encounter delightful new products that matched your tastes, dietary habits, budget, and family needs.
 You would feel…understood.
 Frankly, why would you shop anywhere else?

 Technology empowers grocers to build such a store for each and every one of your customers.
 Online, you don’t need to replicate the endless aisles and tens of thousands of SKUs that you carry in store.
 You just need to learn about your shoppers, and to have A.I. that understands food and how different types of food interact with each other.